-

 Can a municipality email correspondence to JRB members?

-State law does not define a distribution method for other materials a municipality provides to JRB members.
+Yes, since state law does not define a distribution method for materials a municipality provides to JRB members.

 -